apache/rocketmq-site/_docs/08-release-manual.md

 * [Maven Release Info](http://www.apache.org/dev/publishing-maven-artifacts.html)

 ### Code Signing Key
 Create a code signing gpg key for release signing, use **\<your Apache ID\>@apache.org** as your primary ID for the code signing key.
-See the [Apache Release Signing documentation](https://www.apache.org/dev/release-signing) for more details.
+See [Apache Release Signing documentation](https://www.apache.org/dev/release-signing) for more details.

 * Create new pgp key.
-How to use pgp please refer to [here](http://www.apache.org/dev/openpgp.html).
+Please refer to [here](http://www.apache.org/dev/openpgp.html) on how to use gpg key.
 * Generate a new key via `gpg --gen-key`, and answer 4096 bits with no expiration time.
-* Upload your key to a public key server, like `gpg --keyserver pgpkeys.mit.edu --send-key <your key id>`.
+* Upload your key to a public key server by `gpg --keyserver pgpkeys.mit.edu --send-key <your key id>`.
 * Get the key signed by other committers(Optional).
 * Add the key to the RocketMQ [KEYS file](https://dist.apache.org/repos/dist/dev/incubator/rocketmq/KEYS).

 **Tips:** If you have more than one key in your gpg, set the code signing key to `~/.gnupg/gpg.conf` as default key is recommended.

 ### Prepare Your Maven Settings
-Make sure that your Maven settings.xml file contains the following:
+Make sure your Maven settings.xml file contains the following:

 ```xml
 <settings>